dusansen/image-review-app/README.md

 1. Run "npm i" in the root directory to install node_modules
-2. In the root directory create .env file and add access key according to .env.example file
+2. In the root directory create .env file and add access key according to .env.example file (you can create app on the following url https://unsplash.com/oauth/applications, after creating app you will get access key)

 ## Available Scripts